rodneyshupe/Cookbook/Recipes/Entrees/Beef/KoreanBBQSkirtSteak.rst

 Directions
 ----------

-1. Make the marinade: In a blender, combine garlic, Asian pear, onion, and ginger.
-Blend to a smooth paste.
-2. Stir in scallions, honey or syrup, soy sauce, sesame oil, and pepper.
-3. Transfer marinade to a dish that can hold all of the meat.
-Add steak and marinate, covered, in the refrigerator for at least 45 minutes and as long as 2 hours.
+1. Make the marinade: combine garlic, Asian pear, onion, and ginger in a blender and blend to a smooth paste, then stir in scallions, honey or syrup, soy sauce, sesame oil, and pepper.
+Transfer to a dish that holds all the meat, add the steak, and marinate, covered, in the refrigerator at least 45 minutes and up to 2 hours.
-4. Grill on high for 5 - 6 minutes.
+2. Grill on high until charred and just cooked through, 5 to 6 minutes.